tTrmc/dotz/SECURITY.md

 ### Best Practices for Users

-1. **Review files before adding**: Always review what files you're adding to dotkeep
+1. **Review files before adding**: Always review what files you're adding to loom
 2. **Use private repositories**: If syncing to a remote, ensure your repository is private
 3. **Rotate sensitive credentials**: Regularly rotate any credentials stored in config files
 4. **Limit repository access**: Only grant access to trusted collaborators